Thearas/dodo/introduction.md

 #### length

 Specifies the length range for bitmap, string, array or map types.
-For example:
+For example, randomly generates a `string` in 1 - 5 length:

 ```yaml
 columns: